-Over-Voltage Protection (OVP)
+Over Voltage Protection (OVP)

-The over-voltage protection circuit of the VDDNB controller monitors the output voltage via the VSENA pin after IC POR.
-When VID is lower than 0.9V, once VSENA voltage exceeds "0.9V + 325mV", OVP is triggered and latched.
-When VID is larger than 0.9V, once VSENA voltage exceeds the internal reference by 325mV, OVP is triggered and latched.
-The VDDNB controller will try to turn on low-side MOSFETs and turn off high-side MOSFETs of all active phases of the VDDNB controller to protect the CPU.
+The over voltage protection circuit of the VDDNB controller monitors the output voltage via the VSENA pin after IC POR.
+When VID is lower than 0.9V, once V{VSENA} exceeds "0.9V + 325mV", OVP is triggered and latched.
+When VID is larger than 0.9V, once V{VSENA} exceeds the internal reference by 325mV, OVP is triggered and latched.
+The VDDNB controller will try to turn on low side MOSFETs and turn off high side MOSFETs of the VDDNB controller to protect the CPU.
 When OVP is triggered by one rail, the other rail will also enter soft shut down sequence.
-A 1 μ s delay is used in OVP detection circuit to prevent false trigger.
+A 1μs delay is used in OVP detection circuit to prevent false trigger.